Feb 20, 2018

 ANNE-MARIE MARGARET THOMAS: No, I wasn't used as a puppet.

-SIMON: But would you have done it if they had reached out to you in the first place?
+SIMON: But would you have done it had they not reached out to you in the first place?

 ANNE-MARIE MARGARET THOMAS: Well, I wanted to help Trump.

-SIMON: But, this is a situation where our own federal government is telling you that this is essentially become an inter-state conflict where people in Russia intentionally manipulated people.
+SIMON: But this is a situation where our own federal government is telling you that this has essentially become an inter-state conflict where Russia intentionally manipulated people.
 Do you find that troubling?

-ANNIE: So, she's referring to a word that Deputy Attorney General Rod Rosenstein used in the press conference when he announced these indictments.
-He said that these Russians...
+ANNIE: So she's referring to a word that Rod Rosenstein used in a press conference when he announced these indictments.
+He said that these Russians ...

 [ARCHIVE CLIP, Rod Rosenstein: They established social media pages and groups to communicate with unwitting Americans.]